Otacon/wifi_china_drone_controller/README.md

 ### Stream/Record Video ###

-In order to stream or record video you need to download [FFPLAY and FFMPEG](https://ffmpeg.org/download.html) for your platform and put it in the same folder of the drone_protocol.jar
+In order to stream or record video you need to download [FFPLAY and FFMPEG](https://ffmpeg.org/download.html) for your platform and put the two binaries (ffmpeg and ffplay) contained in the archive in the same folder of the drone_protocol.jar. i.e.

+C:\users\sample\Desktop\cx10\ will contain
+* drone_protocol.jar
+* ffmpeg.exe
+* ffplay.exe

+or on MacOSX/Linux
+/users/sample/Desktop/cx10/ will contain
+* drone_protocol.jar
+* ffmpeg
+* ffplay

 ### Keyboard Controls ###